Pyramids (song): Reception

 John Calvert of The Quietus called "Pyramids" a little "structurally ramshackle though never erratic, it's the type of massive album centrepiece that was inconceivable before The-Dream's stadium-R&B reinvented the genre as a mythological epic."
 Paley Martin of Most Blunted stated that the track "is so much more than a song; it is an audible baptism, a narrative delicacy, a self-indulgent experience!
 And you best believe once you press play, this ride will take you to the destination of your choice."
 Jason Lipshutz of Billboard felt that the real triumph was Ocean's song structure: "verses and hooks collapse onto each other, rhymes pop up out of nowhere, and the singer acts like minutely balancing a 10-minute concept piece is no big deal."
-Chris Richards of The Washington Post Company described the track as a "righteous funk opus that spans nearly 10 minutes", commented that it "is loaded with metaphorical riddles, drawing parallels between Cleopatra and a 21st-century prostitute.
+Chris Richards of The Washington Post described the track as a "righteous funk opus that spans nearly 10 minutes", commented that it "is loaded with metaphorical riddles, drawing parallels between Cleopatra and a 21st-century prostitute.
 Puzzle over it.
 Dance to it.
 All of the above."

 Ocean's Odd Future cohort Tyler, The Creator called it his favorite Ocean song on his Twitter account.
 The song has over one million plays on Ocean's official SoundCloud account, where the song was released.

-From over 35 outlets, global critic aggregator Acclaimed Music went on to rank "Pyramids" the 10th greatest song of the 2010s.
-The Village Voice's Pazz & Jop annual critics' poll ranked "Pyramids" at number 10 to find the best music of 2012; Ocean's previous single, "Thinkin Bout You" charted at number four on the same poll.
+In 2012, The Village Voice's Pazz & Jop annual critics' poll ranked "Pyramids" at number 10; Ocean's previous single, "Thinkin Bout You" charted at number four on the same poll.